Ludwig von Salm-Hoogstraeten: World Championships finals

+Singles (1 runner-up)

 Personal life and death

 During World War I, Count von Salm-Hoogstraeten served as a dragoon officer in the Austrian Army and as a military aide to the governor of Vienna.
 After the war he settled in Vienna, where he lost much of his fortune and properties over card games held at the Jockey Club.
 He married his first wife, Anne-Marie von Kramsta, on 30 June 1909.
 His second marriage, on 8 January 1924, was to American heiress Millicent Rogers and produced one son, but the couple had divorced before he was born.
 Apart from playing tennis, he occasionally acted in movies because his friend Count Alexander Kolowrat, who was a film producer and owner of Sascha-Film.
 His director Mihály Kertész encouraged Kolowrat to offer Salm movie roles and hire him.